sjn/introducing-se/docs.md

 * Try to end with aporia — wonder
 * Success: When all are happy to have had the conversation
-* If you can, offer to continue the chat later
+* If you can, offer to con&shy;tinue the chat later
 * Give them a printed [Introducing.SE card](dist/media/introducing-se-card-2021-01.pdf)

 \